theBowja/PoringWorldBot/README.md

 1. Use the link provided above to add the bot to your server.
 Be sure to include all the required permissions.
 2. Create a new channel.
 A few requests can create a lot of spam throughout the day that you probably don't want in your main channels.
 3. Say `!pwb watch` in that channel and the bot will start listening to requests in that channel.
-4. Consult [this page](https://github.com/theBowja/PoringWorldBot/wiki/Parameters-for-adding-a-request) for help on constructing a request.
+4. Consult [this wiki page](https://github.com/theBowja/PoringWorldBot/wiki/Parameters-for-adding-a-request) for help on constructing a request.
-5. Consult [this page](https://github.com/theBowja/PoringWorldBot/wiki/Command-reference) for detailed commands and usage.
+5. Consult [this wiki page](https://github.com/theBowja/PoringWorldBot/wiki/Command-reference) for detailed commands and usage.

+Add image here lmao

 ==============================================================